How To Set Limits That Help Children Sleep

 • “I hear that this is hard for you.
 I’m not going anywhere.”

 These soothing words can sometimes have the effect of slowing the tears.
 Your child might grow quiet, or, perhaps, take them to mean that you are letting go of the limit.
-He might believe in that moment you will relent and he might not have to settle down right then.
-You'll know, when you repeat the limit, softly and gently once more, if he is done working through his feelings.
-If he isn't, he'll become active again, resisting or crying or both.
+They might believe in that moment you will relent and they might not have to settle down right then.
+You’ll know, when you repeat the limit, softly and gently once more, if they are finished working through their feelings.
+If they aren’t, they’ll become active again, resisting or crying or both.

 Let the Goodbyes Linger